rgl/elasticsearch-setup/README.txt

 This directory contains the files needed to create the elasticsearch setup program for Windows.

-You first need to install Unicode Inno Setup (the QuickStart Pack) from:
+You first need to install Unicode Inno Setup from:

     http://www.jrsoftware.org/isdl.php#qsp

-NB Get the ispack-5.4.0-unicode.exe file.
+NB Get the isetup-5.4.3-unicode.exe file.

 And then MinGW and msys by following the guide at: